 So many of you have asked how the last few weeks of my pregnancy had been so I’m so sorry this is overdue!
 It’s been a crazy few weeks getting used to a newborn and a toddler at home, little to no sleep at times and learning to multi-task at an entirely new level.
 But, it’s so fun, so exciting and I’m loving every minute of it!

-I had a doctors appointment the week before I was going to be having my scheduled c-section and despite being so sick, my doctor still wanted me to keep him in and stay as hydrated as possible despite being exhausted and able to keep a little food down.
+I had a doctor’s appointment the week before I was going to be having my scheduled c-section and despite being so sick, my doctor still wanted me to keep him in and stay as hydrated as possible even though I was exhausted and hardly able to keep food down.
 I had a few blood tests taken and took the weekend to take it easy and relax as best I could.

 My doctors were incredible and like my first c-section with Lily, I actually didn’t mind my epidural and laughed with the nurse about how much I hated having my IV put in ( that seriously hurts so bad!) which I thought was the worst part of the entire thing.
 Weird right?
 After prepping me, they had Zach come in and within about 6 minutes, I heard the sweetest cry of our little Landon.
 I can’t tell you how many emotions ran through me in about the 4 minutes of hearing him.
 I was so happy he was here, I was so excited to meet him and yet I knew that this was probably our last child and almost cried that it was going to be the last time going through it.
 It was just an entire roller coaster in only a few minutes.
 Has anyone else felt like that?